-A PBO may not adopt or determine the market value of an asset unless it has valued the asset within two years from the valuation date.
-There is, however, no time limit for the valuation of financial instruments listed on a "recognised exchange" and participatory interests in South African collective investment schemes.
+Under paragraph 29(4)(b)(i), a PBO may not adopt or determine the market value of an asset unless it has valued the asset within two years from the valuation date.
+There is, however, no time limit for the valuation of financial instruments listed on a "recognised exchange" (as defined in paragraph 1) and participatory interests in South African collective investment schemes.